effectfully/inference-in-agda/UnificationInAgda.lagda.md

   I = S K K
 ```

-results in the last `K` being highlighted with yellow (which means that not all metavariables were resolved).
+results in the last `K` being highlighted in yellow (which means that not all metavariables were resolved).
 To see why, let's reduce `S K K` a bit:

       λ x -> K x (K x)